Fiscal Year 2026 cost-share program

-The St. Johns River Water Management District will be accepting applications that will be forwarded to the Florida Department of Environmental Protection (DEP) for funding consideration for alternative water supply, water conservation, and projects that benefit springs within the District’s 18-county service area.
-Applications will be accepted from Jan.
-5, 2024, through 5 p.m. on Feb.
-16, 2024.
-The District will provide the list of reviewed, ranked, and Governing Board-approved applicants to DEP for its consideration by May 31, 2024.
+The St. Johns River Water Management District will be accepting applications on behalf of the Florida Department of Environmental Protection (FDEP) for funding for alternative water supply, water conservation, and projects that benefit springs within the District’s 18-county service area.
+Applications will be accepted from Dec.
+13, 2024, through Jan.
+31, 2025, 5 p.m.
+The District will be providing the list of reviewed, ranked, and Governing Board approved applicants to the FDEP for funding consideration by May 31, 2025.

-Applications for the FY 2025 cost-share program should be submitted via the District’s online application system.
+Applications for the FY 2026 Cost-Share program should be submitted via the District’s online application system.
 Please click the “Online Application System” link to the right to prepare and submit your application.

 Project types